 Waste Electrical Recycling

 ILM Highland provides a disposal, recycle and repair service for Waste Electrical and Electronic Equipment (known as WEEE).
-We serve the Highlands of Scotland for compliance schemes, retailers and local authorities.
+We serve the Highlands of Scotland for compliance schemes, businesses and local authorities.
 Each year ILM collects and recycles around 2,400 tonnes of WEEE from across the Highlands.

 The site’s entire operation is fully licensed to deal with all categories of WEEE.